Lincoln Futura: Batmobile

 In 1966, Barris was asked to design a theme car for the Batman television series.
-Originally the auto stylist Dean Jeffries was contracted to build the car for the show in late 1965, but when the studio wanted the car sooner than he could deliver, the project was given to Barris.
-With the short notice, Barris thought the Futura might work well, and using Jeffries's initial car, decided that its unusual winged shape would be an ideal starting point for the Batmobile.
+Originally, the auto stylist Dean Jeffries was contracted to build the car for the show in late 1965, but when the studio wanted the car sooner than he could deliver, the project was given to Barris.
+With the short notice, Barris thought the Futura might work well, and using Jeffries's initial car, decided that its unusual, winged shape would be an ideal starting point for the Batmobile.
 Barris hired Bill Cushenbery to modify the car's metalwork.

 Barris went on to build three fiberglass replicas using the frames and running gear from 1966 Ford Galaxie cars for the show circuit.
 Barris later acquired a fourth replica, a metal car built on a 1958 Ford Thunderbird.

 Barris retained ownership of the car after its conversion to the Batmobile, leasing it to the TV studio for filming.
 After production of the TV series ended, it was displayed in Barris' own museum in California.
 It has also been displayed in the Cayman Motor Museum on Grand Cayman Island.

-Barris sold the Batmobile to Rick Champagne at the Barrett-Jackson collector car auction on Saturday, January 19, 2013 in Scottsdale, Arizona for US $4.62 million.
+Barris sold the Batmobile to Rick Champagne at the Barrett-Jackson collector car auction on Saturday, January 19, 2013, in Scottsdale, Arizona for US$4.62 million.

+As of August 2016, Dave Anderson in Fairfax, Virginia, owns the #1 made from the Futura Concept Car and he also owns the #2 car (the first replica that Barris built).